smbeiragh/sanam/README.md

 1. Every block must have a unique name
-2. Every block can contains several elements with unique names in scope of tha block
+2. Every block can contains several elements with unique names in scope of that block
 3. Every block can contains several elements with the same name
 4. Tag names should not be used in css selectors
 5. Descendant selectors should be avoided except when applying a top level modifier or state class.

-> Sanam uses camelCase naming and (-, --, __) as semantic seperators
+> Sanam uses camelCase naming and (-, --, __) as semantic separator

-Read More about BEM in practice in these [great](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) [articles](https://css-tricks.com/bem-101/) and [website](http://getbem.com/)
+[Read more](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) about BEM in practice in these [great article form css wizardry](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) [and css-tricks](https://css-tricks.com/bem-101/) and [BEM website](http://getbem.com/)

 ## Responsive
 Developing responsive website using pure media queries is not scalable even in website with few pages.